Aryan Nations

-Aryan Nations was a North American neo-Nazi and white supremacist hate group that was originally based in Kootenai County, Idaho, about 2 3/4 miles (4.4 km) north of the city of Hayden Lake.
+Aryan Nations was a North American neo-Nazi organization that was originally based in Kootenai County, Idaho, about 2 3/4 miles (4.4 km) north of the city of Hayden Lake.
 Richard Girnt Butler founded Aryan Nations in the 1970s.
+It adhered to Christian Identity doctrine, a white supremacist interpretation of Christianity.
+The group had several state chapters, but was very decentralized.

 Starting in 1981, Butler organized yearly gatherings of white supremacists at his compound in Idaho which he termed the "Aryan Nations World Congress."
-At his first conference, Butler called for the division of the United States into racial mini-states, including a white ethnostate in the Pacific Northwest.
-He said that he had a black ally in the plan, Louis Farrakhan, leader of the Nation of Islam.
-At the 1983 Aryan Nations World Congress, Louis Beam and other leaders in the white power movement declared war on the U.S. government.

 In 2001, the Federal Bureau of Investigation (FBI) classified Aryan Nations as a "terrorist threat."
 In a review of terrorist organizations, the RAND Corporation called it the "first truly nationwide terrorist network" in the United States and Canada.

+Due to a decline in Butler's health, his abilities to lead the group faltered in the late 1990s, and the group experienced some schisms, including one led by August Kreis III, who Butler expelled.
+After his death in 2004, Aryan Nations schismed further into several different organizations, some of which continue to use the name Aryan Nations.

 History

+Background and founding

 Aryan Nations beliefs are based on the teachings of Wesley A. Swift, a leading figure in the early Christian Identity movement.
 Swift was originally exposed to British Israelism while at the Angelus Temple through the teachings of visiting minister Gerald Burton Winrod.
 Swift was also exposed to Charles Parham's British Israel teachings at the Angelus Temple.
 Combining British Israelism, extreme antisemitism, and political militancy, Swift later founded his own church in California in the mid-1940s known as the Anglo-Saxon Christian Congregation.
 He hosted a daily radio broadcast in California during the 1950s and 1960s.
 In 1957, the name of his church was changed to the Church of Jesus Christ–Christian, a name which continues to be used by Aryan Nations churches.

 William Potter Gale introduced Richard Girnt Butler to Swift in 1962.
 Swift quickly converted Butler, who was an admirer of Adolf Hitler and Wisconsin Senator Joseph McCarthy, to Christian Identity.
 When Swift died in 1971, Butler fought against Gale, James Warner, and Swift's widow for control of the Church of Jesus Christ–Christian.
 Butler eventually gained control of the organization and moved it from California to Idaho in 1973.
 After moving to Idaho, Butler founded Aryan Nations as a paramilitary wing of the church with an ideological mixture of Christian Identity and Nazism.